-We can’t believe it’s 2019 either!
+We can’t believe it’s almost 2020!
 As the holiday rush settles, January offers the opportunity for respite, self-reflection, and a bit of planning ahead.
-Your nonprofit can embrace the new year, too.
+Your organization can embrace the new year, too.
 It’s your chance to gather as a team, reflect on last year’s successes, reevaluate current practices, and establish your organization’s intentions moving forward.
-To start the conversation, we present ten New Year’s resolutions that your nonprofit can stick to!
+To start the conversation, we present ten New Year’s resolutions that your organization can stick to!

-Is your nonprofit adapting to changes in the way your community—and the world—operates?
-What do you need to know about the latest in charitable giving, disaster preparedness, cybersecurity, volunteer engagement, or donor retention?
+Is your organization adapting to changes in the way your community—and the world—operates?
+What do you need to know about the latest in charitable giving, disaster preparedness, cyber security, volunteer engagement, or donor retention?
 Keeping up with it all can seem like an overwhelming task.
-In 2019, resolve to spend some time each week browsing the latest on the trends that are most important to you.
-At Galaxy Digital, we make a priority to keep up with the trends–and we’re eager to share out knowledge!
-Recently we recently wrote about volunteer retention, employing today’s technologies, and planning your 2019 outreach strategy.
-Follow this blog, along with your other favorite resources, to boost your knowledge throughout the year.
+In 2020, resolve to spend some time each week browsing the latest on the trends that are most important to you.
+At Galaxy Digital, we make a priority to keep up with nonprofit trends–and we’re eager to share out knowledge!
+We write about volunteer recruitment, employing today’s technologies, and leveraging corporate philanthropy.
+Follow our blog, along with your other favorite resources, to boost your knowledge throughout the year.
 You’ll thank yourself later!

 Goals are important; they guide our work and help us grow.
 Set targets that are challenging but achievable for yourself, your organization, and even your volunteers.
 For every goal, have a plan of action that outlines steps and indicators of success.
 You can set goals for volunteer responses, hours, and fundraising, and your software will keep track of your progress and generate reports that will demonstrate your organization’s achievements.
 Don’t forget to celebrate victories large and small–you’ll boost morale and feel motivated to move forward!

 4. Take Donor Appreciation to the Next Level